K-Type-de/SubBitPacking/README.md

 ### Initialization

 Let's say you have a 3-Color-Display with a resolution of 800x480 (== 384000 values).
-Depending on how much runtime you can spare to save memory, you can choose between these three arrays:
+Depending on how much run-time you can spare to save memory, you can choose between these three arrays:

 ```c++
     kt::BitPackedArray<3, 384000> displayBuffer{};